Shlok-7/React-Mini-Project/README.md

 commands to be written in the terminal

-cd backend
+-cd backend
-npm install      # Install backend dependencies node server.js   # Start the backend server
+-npm install      # Install backend dependencies
+-node server.js   # Start the backend server

 After running this, you should see: